sc4602/Group28/README.md

 </table>

-In order to meet Joffrey Hosencratz's demand, we developped a web application with the [Django](https://www.djangoproject.com/) framework.
+In order to meet Joffrey Hosencratz's demand, the web application is constructed with the [Django](https://www.djangoproject.com/) framework.
 This application can perform the following functions.
 First, it can show the the distribution of squirrel on a map.
 Second, it shows the whole list with all the squirrels in the database with add, edit and delete buttoms on it.
 Besides, these 3 kinds of buttoms can perform the adding, editing and deleting functions respectively.
 Finally, there is a stats page shows the attributes of all the squirrels in the database.